thepipster/nStorm/README.md

 }
 ```

-### Creating a Bolt
+### Creating a Process Block

-Creating a bolt is also pretty straight forward.
+Creating a processing block is also pretty straight forward.
 The only restriction is that they must contain a process function.
 This function is passed a message and the context oject.
 The message will be whatever data was emitted by a block that this block is connected to.
 So for example, if this was listening to the spout we just created then the message would be the result of the coin toss.

 The `context` object contains two functions, an `emit()` which allows you to pass data to other blocks.
 And a `ack(message)`.
 This is important, the block must call ack on the message otherwise this message will be replayed (sent back to this block)!